- Director: Penny Marshall

 And I found that different parts of the movie connected with me emotionally on this viewing, as well.
 First seeing this movie (I think in a movie theater) as a kid, Lori Petty’s angry, troubled kid sister character didn’t really register with me.
 On this viewing I realized that, after her character (a pitcher) gives up some runs in the climactic game, we watch her have a panic attack in the dugout.
 I had never seen anything like it in a sports movie, and as someone who sometimes has panic attacks myself I really found it interesting.

-A League of Their Own has become one of their own movies that people at the time thought was, you know, pretty good, but has had a much longer and more widespread afterlife than anyone involved with it could have anticipated.
+A League of Their Own has become one of these movies that people at the time thought was, you know, pretty good, but has had a much longer and more widespread afterlife than anyone involved with it could have anticipated.
 It became the second movie directed by a woman to make $100 million at the American box office (after Big, also starring Hanks and directed by Penny Marshall, a former star of Laverne & Shirley who made a very successful second career as a director), and it might be because this is an extremely rare sports movie for women, about women, and by women that it struck such a chord.
 It was Marshall, for example, who insisted that a kiss between Hanks and Davis (which was even filmed and you can find online, and in context pretty much changes the whole main arc of the movie) be cut out, and that it should be a movie entirely about the relationships between women.
 It’s also a funny movie with lots of great scenes, so that helps, too.

 The movie’s appeal has proved so enduring that it has been subject to multiple television adaptations.
 A wildly unsuccessful 1990s CBS sitcom (with a laugh track, bizarrely) lasted six episodes.
 Now there is a new Amazon adaptation in development, reportedly more of a drama, with a cast that includes Broad City and Disenchantment star Abbi Jacobson and The Good Place star D’Arcy Carden.
 I’ll watch.